needle-mirror/com.unity.purchasing.udp/Documentation~/creating-a-game-on-udp.md

 You can create test accounts for designated users to test your game in the UDP Sandbox environment.
 Sandbox test accounts only work with the generic UDP build - the one you create from your Unity project after you’ve implemented UDP.

 The UDP Sandbox acts as a virtual "Store" where you can verify that your IAP implementation is correct before preparing your game for submission to the real stores.
+For games with IAP, you must verify that your game initializes and purchases IAP items properly.
+This is required to release your first game revision on UDP.

 Sandbox mode also supports server-side validation.

-You should only generate repacked builds when your IAP implementation has cleared Sandbox testing.
-For more information, see [Test your IAPs in the Sandbox environment](best-practices.html#test).

 **Note:** Sandbox test accounts do not work with repacked builds.